NA Work Requirements

 NOTE Participants meeting the employment exemption are subject to disqualification due to voluntarily quitting a job or reducing work hours without a good cause reason.

-(For more information on meeting the required hours or income per week, see Example 1 and Example 2)
+(For more information on meeting the required hours or income per week, see

 Refugee Exemption

-A participant is exempt from ABAWD and NA work requirements when participating at least half time in an Office of Refugee Resettlement (ORR) program.
+A participant is exempt from ABAWD and NA work requirements when participating at least half-time in an Office of Refugee Resettlement (ORR) program.

 ORR programs are considered recognized training programs.